pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 > **Note:**
 >
-> If you have connected your Data App to GitHub with automatic deployment enabled, the Data App changes you made in GitHub will be deployed in TiDB Cloud automatically.
-For more information, see [Deploy Automatically with GitHub](/tidb-cloud/data-service-manage-github-connection.md).
+> If you have connected your Data App to GitHub with automatic deployment enabled, any Data App changes you made in GitHub will be deployed in TiDB Cloud automatically.
+For more information, see [Deploy automatically with GitHub](/tidb-cloud/data-service-manage-github-connection.md).

 To deploy an endpoint, perform the following steps: